suqi/web_data_factory/README.md

 > A list of examples on collecting and making use of web data

 - All of the code are running on ipython notebook.
-- You can view it here: http://nbviewer.ipython.org/github/suqi/web_data_factory/tree/master/
+- You can view it directly on github or http://nbviewer.ipython.org/github/suqi/web_data_factory/tree/master/